skramm/homog2d/docs/homog2d_manual.md

 This drawback is that every time we need to access some parameter (say, center point), a lot of computations are required to get back to the "human-readable" values.
 With this option activated, each ellipse will store both representations, so access to values is faster.
 For more on this, [see this page](homog2d_speed.md).
-- `HOMOG2D_ENABLE_PRTP`: enables pointer-based run-time polymorphism.
+- `HOMOG2D_ENABLE_PRTP`: enables pointer-based runtime polymorphism.
 This will add a common base class `rtp::Root` to all the geometric primitives.
-At present, run-time polymorphism is currently moving to a variant-based approach, see [RTP](#section_rtp) section.
+At present, runtime polymorphism is currently moving to a variant-based approach, see [RTP](#section_rtp) section.
 - `HOMOG2D_DEBUGMODE`: this will be useful if some asserts triggers somewhere.
 While this shoudn't happen even with random data, numerical (floating-point) issues may still happen, [read this for details](homog2d_qa.md#assert_trigger).